edwardtanguay/typescript66/README.md

 # typescript66

-Develop minimal HTML/JavaScript websites in Visual Studio with TypeScript, no Webpack, no npm.
+Develop minimal single-page app in Visual Studio with TypeScript and SASS, but not complicated Webpack, etc.

 **Technologies:**